mkb/riak-shim/README.md

       return your_obj
     end

-You can now save instances of yoru class by calling #save and later retrieve them from Riak by calling...
+You can now save instances of your class by calling #save and later retrieve them from Riak by calling...

     YourClass.for_key(key)

 ### Secondary indexes

 Secondary indexes in Riak allow you to query based on the contents of a particular field.
 Define YourClass#fields_to_index and return the names of any fields you wish to query on.
 When you #save an instance of YourClass, riak-shim will populate a secondary index for that field.

     def fields_to_index
       # Return an Array of hash keys you would like placed into a secondary index.
       # Return an empty Array if you don't know what this means. :)
     end

-You can now retrieve records based on the content of those fields by calling...
+The `for_index` method retrieves all records whose value for the given index
-The `for_index` method retrieves all records whose value for the given index matches.
+matches:

     YourClass.for_index(index_name, value)

-Where `index_name` is what you defined in `fields_to_index` plus the suffix "_bin" .
+...where `index_name` is what you defined in `fields_to_index` plus the suffix "_bin" .

 The `value` is what you want to look up.